MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Connect-PSSession.md

 In this case, a system administrator starts a long-running job in a session on a remote computer.
 After starting the job, the administrator disconnects from the session and goes home.
 Later that evening, the administrator logs on to her home computer and verifies that the job ran to completion.

 ## PARAMETERS

 ### -Authentication

 Specifies the mechanism that is used to authenticate the user's credentials in the command to reconnect to the disconnected session.
 Valid values are **Default**, **Basic**, **Credssp**, **Digest**, **Kerberos**, **Negotiate**, and **NegotiateWithImplicitCredential**.
 The default value is **Default**.

-For more information about the values of this parameter, see [AuthenticationMechanism Enumeration](https://msdn.microsoft.com/library/system.management.automation.runspaces.authenticationmechanism) in the MSDN library.
+For more information about the values of this parameter, see https://msdn.microsoft.com/library/system.management.automation.runspaces.authenticationmechanism in the MSDN library.

 CAUTION: Credential Security Support Provider (CredSSP) authentication, in which the user's credentials are passed to a remote computer to be authenticated, is designed for commands that require authentication on more than one resource, such as accessing a remote network share.
 This mechanism increases the security risk of the remote operation.